szumi112/higherorlower/README.md

 npm run dev
 ```

-This will launch the application locally, typically accessible at `http://localhost:5173`.
+This will launch the application locally, which is accessible at `http://localhost:5173`.

 To build the application for production, execute: